Category Archive: Research

 Monica McGill (CSEdResearch.org), Amanda Bell (CSTA), Jake Baskin (Computer Science Teachers Association), Anni Reinking (CSEdResearch.org), Monica Sweet (University of California San Diego CREATE)

-Project Announcement: Meta-Synthesis of K-12 CS Education Reports in the US using the CAPE Equity Framework.
+New Project: Meta-Synthesis of K-12 CS Education Reports

 CSEdResearch.org received a grant from Google (Google CS-ER) to conduct CS education research.
 Our project is framed around the notion that, although CS K-12 CS education is growing, there is still a gap in the research, presumably caused by the infancy of CS education research and the barriers around funding research.
 However, corporations and foundations with a vested interest in improving CS outcomes have made considerable investments in producing reports to illustrate their return on investment.
 So, while there are reports circulating about K-12 CS education, there has never been a meta-analysis of the information written in the reports.
 Therefore, an examination of the data and analysis in these reports is the framing of our project.